Over four decades after a woman was murdered in her Buffalo, New York, home, her family finally got justice.

-This month, a New York judge John Sauberan, 63, to 25 years to life in prison for the cold-case killing of 19-year-old Linda Tschari.
+A New York judge sentenced John Sauberan, 63, to 25 years to life in prison for the cold-case killing of 19-year-old Linda Tschari.

 On Feb.
 8, 1978, Sauberan entered the victim’s home on Pooley Place in Buffalo, prosecutors said.
 There, he stabbed her multiple times.
 No motive has been made clear in the killing.